thephez/docs-core/docs/reference/p2p-network-control-messages.md

 A [`spork` message](../reference/p2p-network-control-messages.md#spork) may be sent in response to a [`getsporks` message](../reference/p2p-network-control-messages.md#getsporks).

 The [`spork` message](../reference/p2p-network-control-messages.md#spork) tells the receiving peer the status of the spork defined by the SporkID field.
-Upon receiving a <<glossary:spork>> message, the client must verify the <<glossary:signature>> before accepting the spork message as valid.
+Upon receiving a [spork](../resources/glossary.md#spork) message, the client must verify the [signature](../resources/glossary.md#signature) before accepting the spork message as valid.

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |